 After we see that PM is STILL chasing Bec Noir, Jane and Dirk on their dream planets, and Gamzee being wackyzany, here’s another highlight:

 Seeing Vriska as a background character is also somehow super refreshing.

 I like how this scene could’ve been put right after the DOTA flash, but instead was just thrown into this animation.
 It isn’t even in the right spot chronologically—we already saw Vriska complain to Tavros about the orange guy earlier.
 But who cares either way?
 Who would’ve guessed there could be an actual scene with Vriska in it, where anyone could discuss it without going into a lengthy diatribe about her?
 The later Vriska scenes are something I am not looking forward to covering.

 This scene needs no explanation.
 It is just there.
 God bless.

 Dirk fights the Condesce’s drones (what were they called again?), Roxy runs away, and Jane explores her planet sporting a nice hat.
 More scenes that could’ve been set to narration but instead are just there.
 I don’t know about you, but I’ve had enough of the alpha kids for quite a while now, so it’s much more refreshing to see them in a montage.

 Is this the first time the Condesce is shown to be mind controlling God Cat/GCat/whatever?
 I’m going to assume it is; I hope I’m not wrong.
-I think this this flash shows her mind-controlling the in a short, but sweet, way.
+I think that this flash shows her mind-controlling the cat in a short, but sweet, way.
 I kind of forgot about this whole plot point of the Condesce controlling the cat; I really can’t remember what bad she does with it.
 It is addressed after the retcon, where he is deliberately made a non-threat.
 Though I shouldn’t be getting ahead of myself.

 Whew, that flash was a fun one to cover!
 Definitely a change of pace.